 Research

-My research interests are in comparative politics and international relations, focusing on civil conflict, peacebuilding, and post-conflict state consolidation.
+My research interests are in comparative politics and international relations, focusing on civil conflict, repression, peacebuilding, and post-conflict state consolidation.
 In my substantive research, I seek to contribute to our understanding of two central and interrelated problems hindering post-conflict peace: weak state institutions and failure of Disarmament, Demobilization, and Reintegration (DDR) programs.
-My research on political methodology is broadly on the study of causal inference in natural experiments, quantifying complex concepts, and employing machine learning algorithms in modeling data with low number of observations.
+My research in political methodology focuses on causal inference in natural experiments, difference-in-differences, instrumental variable estimation, and employing machine learning algorithms in modeling wide data.

 Can the Rebel Body Function without its Visible Heads?
 The Role of Mid-Level Commanders in Peacebuilding